QuantumLiquids/TensorToolkit/README.md

 ## Acknowledgments

-TensorKit is built upon the foundation laid by the [GraceQ/tensor](https://tensor.gracequantum.org) project.
+TensorToolit is built upon the foundation laid by the [GraceQ/tensor](https://tensor.gracequantum.org) project.
-While initially inspired by GraceQ/tensor,
-TensorKit expands upon its capabilities by adding additional basic tensor operations, improving performance, and most importantly, introducing support for MPI parallelization.
+While initially inspired by GraceQ/tensor, TensorToolit expands upon its capabilities by adding additional basic tensor operations, improving performance, and most importantly, introducing support for MPI parallelization.
 We would like to express our gratitude to the following individuals for their contributions and guidance:

-- Rong-Yang Sun, the author of [GraceQ/tensor](https://tensor.gracequantum.org), for creating the initial framework that served as the basis for TensorKit.
+- Rong-Yang Sun, the author of [GraceQ/tensor](https://tensor.gracequantum.org), for creating the initial framework that served as the basis for TensorToolit.
 - Yi-Fan Jiang, providing me with extensive help and guidance in writing parallel DMRG
 - Hong Yao, my PhD advisor.
-His encouragement and continuous support of computational resources played crucial roles in the implementation of parallel DMRG in TensorKit.
+His encouragement and continuous support of computational resources played crucial roles in the implementation of parallel DMRG in TensorToolit.
-- Zhen-Cheng Gu, my postdoc advisor, one of the pioneers of the field of tensor network.
+- Zhen-Cheng Gu, my postdoc advisor, one of the pioneers in the field of tensor network.

-Their expertise and support have been invaluable in the development of TensorKit.
+Their expertise and support have been invaluable in the development of TensorToolit.

 ## License

-TensorKit is released under the LGPL3 License.
+TensorToolit is released under the LGPL3 License.
 Please see the LICENSE file for more details.